eduru/Magic-Instrument/README.md

 I'm an Apple fanboy so I wanted to try to develop an iOS application during poliglotal week at Code Chrysalis.
 </br>
-I developed the app using Xcode and Swift.
+I developed in a few days the app using Xcode and Swift (a complete new language for me).

 ### The goal of the application